 Instead of answering questions on Facebook after you’ve discovered the problems, we’ll head them off at the pass so you feel prepared to deal with everything your toddler throws at you.
 Literally.

-You'll also get access to special access to talks about sensory activities for toddlers, and an extra talk about full-term nursing.
+You'll also get access to special access to talks about sensory activities for toddlers, getting your partner on the same page, and an extra talk about full-term nursing.

 You don’t have to despair not knowing what to do or if your kid will grow up to be a sociopath.
 You can vent in the group, try a new idea, take a deep breath, and know you’re doing the best that you can with the resources available to you.